 ✥ ✥ ✥

-This pattern relates to the Water Cooler pattern as it is a common area people can go to chat.
+This pattern relates to The Water Cooler as it is a common area people can go to chat.
 The Water Cooler (or coffee machine or employee lounge) is a place that reinforces the informal communication network that helps information flow quickly between people that might otherwise be disconnected by issues of location or organization structure.
-Oyatsu Jinja differs from the Water Cooler in the sense that it is highly visible and located close enough to the team so as to facilitate a sustainable communication environment (or ba (場)).
+Oyatsu Jinja differs from The Water Cooler in the sense that it is highly visible and located close enough to the team so as to facilitate a sustainable communication environment (or ba (場)).
 While the Oyatsu Jinja can serve as a locus of some Water Cooler encounters, its main focus is more intentional communication between the Development Team and those outside that team.

 A team can be motivated to defend their own focus if they believe in themselves and in their product; see Product Pride.